grosser/gettext_i18n_rails/README.markdown

 `unfound_translations.rb`, or use the [gettext_test_log rails plugin ](http://github.com/grosser/gettext_test_log)
 to find all translations that where used while testing.

+###Improving Rails translations
+You certanly want to add at least:
+    #de.yml
+    active_record:
+      models:
+        car: 'Auto'
+        ...
+So that error messages use the translated version of your model.
+Further help can be found [here](http://iain.nl/2008/09/translating-activerecord)

 Author
 ======
 GetText -> Masao Mutoh, from whom i learned how the internals work :)
+FastGettext -> Me

 Michael Grosser
 grosser.michael@gmail.com